 You may request a copy of the complete Utilization Review criteria used to make the determination.
 Please contact Member Services at 1-800-813-2000.

-If you disagree with our prior authorization review decision, you may appeal the decision.
-Follow the instructions for appeals as outlined in the "Grievances, Claims, Appeals, and External Review" section.
+If you disagree with the prior authorization review decision made by Company, you may appeal the decision, by following the course of grievances and appeals as outlined in the "Grievances, Claims, Appeals and External Review" section.